Welcome to our new hub page for pandemic travel, with many more updates to come soon (sign up for free to get them first)

 Who is considered fully vaccinated

-You do not need to be fully vaccinated to travel, but many countries—including Canada—have stricter rules for unvaccinated travelers.
+You do not need to be fully vaccinated to travel, but many countries—including Canada—have stricter restrictions and requirements for unvaccinated travelers.

 So it’s important to understand: